cshivaprasadreddy/Resume-Parser/README.md

-Resume Parser using EDEN API \n
+Resume Parser using EDEN API

 Change the API key to run